defold/defold/README_SETUP_WINDOWS.md

 ### Required Software - Python 2

 You need a 64 bit Python 2 version to build the engine and tools.
 The latest tested on all platforms is Python 2.7.16.
-You also need `easy_install` to install additional packages.
 Install Python from the [official download page](https://www.python.org/downloads/windows/).
 There is an install option to add `C:\Python27` to the PATH environment variable, select it or add the path manually.
 You also need to add `C:\Python27\Scripts` to the PATH to be able to use Easy Install.

 ### Required Software